Yes Ma'am, Sir

 “Sawadee ka” is how a woman says hello in Thai with “Sawadee krap” being the male version.
 The “ka” is a speaker-based gender marker that defines a woman speaker, just as the “krap” lets the listener know the speaker is a man.
 Almost every sentence in Thai ends with a “ka” (for women) or a “krap” (for men) because it is the polite form of speech.
 I become a “sir” as the result of Thai being translated into English when a male speaker translates the “krap” on the end of his sentence.

 In Thailand cross-dressing, sex changes, and open expressions of sexuality are common and accepted.
 This has provided many nights of hot debate as I have argued with a table of friends over whether or not our waitstaff was a man or a woman.
-It seems none of us have ever come to 100%280800k1.jpg agreement in these discussions.
+It seems none of us have ever come to 100% agreement in these discussions.
 One thing I am sure of is that there is no “sir” in the “ma’am” that I am but that in Thailand a feminine male will finish a sentence with “ka” if they wish.

 Thai does not translate well into English because English has too many tenses, and pronunciation problems prevail.
 Well, I have tried to learn Thai and it was not easy for me.
 The fact is most Thais speak better English than the foreigners living here speak Thai so we have no right to complain.
 But I truly enjoy the hundreds of miscommunications that happen daily.

 Thai culture does not like to use the word “no” or in general to be disagreeable.
 So they opt for “yes” with a smile at all times.
 A conversation may go as follows: “Do you speak English?”
 “Yes.”
 “Where is the bathroom?”
 “Yes.”
 The foreign visitor typically becomes highly frustrated or at times actually yells the questions again in hopes that volume alone will dissolve the language barrier.
-It may seem funny to280800k2.jpg point out but in Thailand people speak Thai and yelling English does not help someone learn a second language instantaneously.
+It may seem funny to point out but in Thailand people speak Thai and yelling English does not help someone learn a second language instantaneously.

 Towns in Thailand that get a lot of tourist traffic have better English skills in general, but once you get way out into the country it is best to rely on the point-and-smile method for food and the hop-on-one-foot-and-smile method for the bathroom.